Meithal/ccson/README.md

 add_executable(my_exe my_source.c my_header.h ...) # those are your project files
 target_link_libraries(sjson my_exe) # sjson is the static lib target, xjson is the dyn lib one
 ```
-You don't have to define `CISSON_IMPLEMENTATION` in this case
+In this case, you don't have to define `CISSON_IMPLEMENTATION`
 before including `cisson.h`,
-the implementation will be provided by the library.
+the library already has the implementation.

 ## Usage
 Having a C object like this